 Kate’s experience includes advising:

 - Roger Jenkins in respect of a prosecution of fraud charges brought by the SFO in respect of events surrounding capital raisings by Barclays Bank in 2008, on which he was acquitted of all charges in February 2020

 - Société Générale in respect of a c.
 US$1.5 billion claim brought by the Libyan Investment Authority, involving allegations of corruption and intimidation

-- advising UBS on an unauthorised trading incident in the investment bank that resulted in a loss of $2.3 billion – providing advice from the initial discovery of the incident, through internal and independent investigations, to the criminal trial and conclusion of regulatory enforcement action;
+- UBS on an unauthorised trading incident in the investment bank that resulted in a loss of $2.3 billion – providing advice from the initial discovery of the incident, through internal and independent investigations, to the criminal trial and conclusion of regulatory enforcement action

 Kate has a degree in law (first class honours) from Bristol University.
-She has worked at Herbert Smith Freehills since 2004, during which time she has spent time on secondment to a FTSE 100 company and also to the Herbert Smith Freehills Hong Kong office as well as the SFO and a FTSE 100 client.
+She has worked at Herbert Smith Freehills since 2004, during which time she has spent time on secondment to the Herbert Smith Freehills Hong Kong office as well as the SFO and a FTSE 100 client.